pierrem/WP/README.md

 # WP project

+Work in progress.
+Nothing working here for now !

 WordPress 4.7 comes with REST API endpoints for posts, comments, terms, users, meta, and settings.
 You can find documentation here:
 [https://developer.wordpress.org/rest-api/